3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 rings
 - High-level overview
   + Trusted Applications are also protected from each other
-- The Exception Level 2 is optional, just as you can run a Rich OS without a hypervisor you can run a Trusted OS without the Secure Partition Manager
+- The Secure Partition Manager is optional, just as you can run a Rich OS without a hypervisor you can run a Trusted OS without the Secure Partition Manager
+- Worth noting that the Secure Partition Manager can be also implemented in EL3
 - You can see how the data goes through Secure Monitor which with conjuction with Memory Managment Unit
   - Data goes from Rich OS via "Secure Monitor Call (SMC)"
 - Secure montior also saves the states of Normal and secure world when switching contexts to be able to restore them when switching back

 ---

-# Normal vs Secure Worlds - Others
+# Normal vs Secure Worlds - Arm Cortex-M

 .center[ <img src="/img/TEE_ARM_Cortex-m.svg" height="250px"> ]